 The follow-up: Time has passed since the arrival of the Horsemen.
 Others with extraordinary abilities have appeared.
 They are not Orisha, not Deitis, but something else.
 Which side will they choose?
 And who controls the Eight Immortals but the number Seven?

-These two books have been out for awhile, and are criminally slept-on.
+These two books have been out for a while, and are criminally slept-on.
 Reading these made me look up more info on African mythology, which I didn’t know much about before.
 4 STARS

-Available in print from LULU and INDYPLANET and digitally from INDYPLANET/DIGITAL
+Available from AMAZON and INDYPLANET

 6/ROUTE 3 #1